 Moving away from their lovely apartment in Munich isn’t nearly as wrenching an experience for Frau Greta Hahn as she had feared.
 Their new home is even lovelier than the one they left behind, and best of all – right on their doorstep – are some of the finest craftsmen from all over Europe.
-Frau Hahn and the other officers’ wives living in this small community can order anything they desire, whether new curtains made from the finest French silks, or furniture designed to the most exacting specifications.
+Frau Hahn and the other officers’ wives living in this small community can order anything they desire, whether new curtains made from the finest French fabrics, or furniture designed to the most exacting specifications.
 Life here in Buchenwald would appear to be idyllic.

 Lying just beyond the forest that surrounds them – so close and yet so remote – is the looming presence of a work camp.
 Frau Hahn’s husband, SS Sturmbannführer Dietrich Hahn, is to take up a powerful new position as the camp’s administrator.

 As the prison population begins to rise, the job becomes ever more consuming.
 Corruption is rife at every level, the supplies are inadequate, and the sewerage system is under increasing strain.